 Section 35(1)(iia) | Deduction for payment made to an Indian company for doing scientific research which may or may not be related to business |

-Section 35(1)(iii) | Deduction for donations made to the university, college or other institutes for doing research in social science or statistical field |
+Section 35(1)(iii) | Deduction for donations made to a university, college or other institutes for doing research in the fields of social sciences or statistics |

 Section 35(2M) | Deduction for donation made to National Laboratory or IlTs, etc. for doing scientific research which may or may not be related to business |

-Section 35(2AB) | Deduction for capital expenditure (excluding the cost of land and building) on scientific research relating to business of biotechnology or manufacturing of any article or thing |
+Section 35(2AB) | Deduction for capital expenditure (excluding the cost of land and building) on scientific research related to business of biotechnology or manufacturing of any article or thing |

 Ans: Yes, domestic companies who do not want to avail themselves of reduced tax rates under this section can choose to opt-out.
 However, they need to do it after the expiry of their tax holiday period.
 But, once a company opts for tax rates under this section, it cannot withdraw it subsequently.